micha-p/sqldump/README.md

 ##### Javascript

-The provided html-templates do not use javascript at all.
-However, when toggling null values or entering nonempty strings, scripts might be useful and might be used in user-supplied templates.
+The provided html-templates do not require javascript.
+However, when toggling null values or entering nonempty strings, two small scripts are used.

 ##### SQL-injection via Request values